ianwong123/kubernetes-cost-optimiser/docs/cost-model.md

 * Additional costs for storage, networking, load balancers, and other cloud services remain outside scope
 * The model calculates optimal packing but doesn't account for real-world scheduling constraints like node affinity rules or mixed workload patterns that can increase the actual VM count needed.

-*The current model focuses on establishing the core cost optimisation concept.
-Additional cost factors will be integrated once the main resource right-sizing mechanism is validated.*
+> Note: The current model focuses on establishing the core cost optimisation concept.